Skip to content

 • How urgent is this?

-Since you haven’t walked them through your reasoning, they have to do the mental work of figuring out the problem themselves.
-And when people have to do that, they tend to get skeptical instead of convinced.
+Since you haven’t walked them through your reasoning, they have to do the mental work themselves.
+And when an audience has to build the context on their own, they become skeptical instead of convinced.

-SCR guides them step by step so that by the time you present your solution, it feels logical, inevitable, and necessary.
+SCR guides your audience through three distinct psychological phases so that by the time you present your solution, it feels logical, inevitable, and necessary.

 Instead of just stating a solution, you first:

-• “Last year, our sales were growing 12% quarter over quarter.
-Our strategy was working.”
+• What you say: “Last year, our sales were growing 12% quarter-over-quarter.
+Our core strategy was working.”

-• “But in the last six months, competition increased, customer acquisition costs rose, and ad conversions dropped.
-If we don’t adjust, we risk losing momentum.”
+• What you say: “But in the last six months, new competitors have entered the market, and our ad conversions have dropped.
+If we don’t adjust, we risk losing our momentum entirely.”

-• “To counter this, we’re expanding into a new market where competition is lower and refining our ad strategy.
-This move will help us regain momentum and position us for long-term growth.”
+• What you say: “To counter this, we will expand into a new adjacent market and refine our ad strategy.
+This move will help us regain momentum and build a more defensible position for long-term growth.”

 The Key Shift

-Instead of just saying “Here’s what we’re doing,” you walk them through the logic so they see why the action is necessary.
-You take them from:
+Instead of just presenting information, you build a case.
+You walk your audience through the logic so they see why action is necessary.
+The SCR framework takes them from:

 How to Use the SCR Framework in Your Own Presentations